Endoshare: A Publicly Available, Surgeons-Friendly Solution to De-Identify and Manage Surgical Videos: Abstract

 \section{Abstract}

 \textbf{Background:} Video-based assessment and surgical data science can advance surgical training, research, and quality improvement.
 However, widespread use is limited by heterogeneous recording formats and privacy concerns associated with video sharing.
-The present work develops and validates Endoshare, a source available and user-friendly application that merges, standardizes, and de-identifies endoscopic videos guiding minimally invasive surgical procedures.
+The present work develops, evaluates, and publicly releases \textit{Endoshare}, a surgeon-friendly application that merges, standardizes, and de-identifies endoscopic videos.

 \textbf{Methods:} Development followed the software development life cycle with iterative, user-centered feedback.
 In the analysis phase, an internal survey of clinicians and computer scientists, using 10 usability heuristics, identified early requirements.
 These findings guided design and implementation toward a cross-platform, privacy-by-design architecture.
 In the testing phase, an external clinician survey combined the same heuristics with Technology Acceptance Model constructs to evaluate usability and adoption, complemented by a performance assessment across different hardware and configurations.
 Statistical evaluation used standard descriptive and inferential methods.